orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 ## LeJOS - A Java based Lego RCX System

 LeJOS is available on both the RCX and NXT, with some differences in capability.
 LeJOS is a TinyVM based Java programming language and API for the RCX.
-It is well documented, and has been used a great deal.
+LeJOS is well documented, and has been used a great deal.

 Here is an example of some simple LeJOS code: